Wallenberg Artificial Intelligence, Autonomous Systems and Software Program, WASP

 The projects under the program in brief:

-Large-scale optimization and regulation – developing basic theory and methodologies for distributed optimization, learning and decision making in large-scale dynamic systems.
+Large Scale Optimization and Control – developing basic theory and methodologies for distributed optimization, learning and decision making in large-scale dynamic systems.